 “Thank you PACE for helping me out of the deep hole I was trapped in for so long and showing me that the sky is the limit and I can be anything I want to be.”

 Why do girls attend PACE Marion?
 Girls attend PACE to get appropriate counseling and education in a nurturing environment.
-To become enrolled, they must be between 12 to 17 years old, at least one year behind in school, and have 4 or more risk factors.
+To become enrolled, they must be between 12 to 17 years old.

 What are risk factors?
 Risk factors are the underlying issues that lead girls to academic underachievement.
 These are issues such as: foster home placement, substance abuse (by girl or family member), domestic violence, incarceration of a family member, neglect, physical/emotional/sexual abuse, grief, emotional health concerns, low income, and more.